actuallyaridan/actuallyaridan.github.io/README.md

 A modern, fast and lightweight website that can be used to show general information about a person.
 Supports multiple languages and follows accessibility guidelines for a more open internet.

+Contributors:
+Adnan Bukvic (a.k.a. aridan) / @actuallyaridan
+Slade Watkins / @sladewatkins

 Currently hosted using Cloudlfare.
-Copyright 2024 Adnan Bukvic using the MIT license.
+Copyright (c) 2024 Adnan Bukvic using the MIT license.